laxmananand/zoqq_depl/docs/api-reference/webhook.md

 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Zoqq Webhook Events

+Integrating the webhook service enables end users to receive notifications and updates regarding their account activity, transactions, security alerts, and other pertinent information.
+This integration ensures that users are promptly informed about important events related to their accounts.

 This document outlines the structure of webhook events sent by Zoqq.
 All events contain a consistent structure with a top-level `id`, `name`, `account_id`, `data`, `created_at`, and `version`.

 ## 1. Account Status